kennethgjohnson/dsa-image-processing/README.md

-__Note: I have some other priorities coming up, I am planning on completing up to module 6's end and then putting this project on hiatus for now.
-This can last several months of a year - I will complete module 7 and a basic image processing cli implementation once I return.
+__Note: I have some other priorities coming up, I am putting this project on hiatus for now.
+This can last several months of a year - I will complete module 7 and a basic image processing cli implementation once I return, and unarchive this project.
 I know the code isn't pretty, lots of duplication etc. I was just doing quick and dirty's I may tighten up the code before stepping away for a while.__

-# DSA Image Processing
+# DSA Image Processing (Status: Hiatus) [Project ARCHIVED]

 A Rust project for image processing.
 It serves as my tutorial project vehicle for learning algorithms and data structures for now.
 I have several objectives to learn about for arrays, with my goal being to at the end unifying some of the knowledge gained into a image processing project - not too many features, just enough to get a good feel.